nibble0101/movie-app/README.md

 The data is obtained from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

+## Dependencies

+This project was built using react, react-hambuger-menu  and react-reveal for the animations.
+For other dependencies, look at the package.json file.

 ## Project Hosting

 The project is hosted live [Here](https://filmmaze.netlify.app/) on [Netlify](https://www.netlify.com/).